Ildiar25/dephokey/README.md

 ---

 ### How to send feedback
-**NOTE: You must have Docker installed and running (see the installation guide) on your computer to enable this function.** \
+**NOTE: You must have Docker installed and running on your computer before to enable this function (see the installation guide).** \
 First navigate to about page.
 Then you can fill the form and send it to our offices.
-Of course, it will be response as soon as possible.
+Of course, it will be response as soon as possible!

 ![Feedback Email](docs/media/gifs/feedback-email.gif "How to send feedback")